Garnkirk and Glasgow Railway: Origins

 In the eighteenth century, the city of Glasgow experienced increasing demand for coal, both for domestic and industrial purposes; the most convenient source was the Monkland coalfield, south of Airdrie, but the distance of over ten miles incurred considerable expense in the absence of an efficient means of transport.
 The Monkland Canal was opened in 1791, reducing the price of coal in Glasgow considerably.
 However a cartel of some of the coal owners attempted to keep prices artificially high, and from 1813 they managed to achieve a near-monopoly of the supply of Monkland coal, with the canal also charging monopolistic prices for carriage.

 By 1823 the Monkland and Kirkintilloch Railway (M&KR) was being promoted, connecting the coalfield with the Forth and Clyde Canal at Kirkintilloch.
 Although this provided a route to Glasgow by-passing the Monkland Canal, "there seems little doubt that the principal intention of the M&KR promoters was the provision of a convenient route for Monkland coal to the Edinburgh market."
 Accordingly, it was the principal coal consumers in Glasgow who were dominant in proposing a railway to convey coal directly to Glasgow.
-The chief sponsors included Charles Tennant & Co, who had their St. Rollox chemical works at Townhead, Glasgow, adjacent to the Monkland Canal.
+The chief sponsors included Charles Tennant & Co, who had their St Rollox Chemical Works at Townhead, Glasgow, adjacent to the Monkland Canal.

 The railway was called The Garnkirk and Glasgow Railway, (G&GR) indicating the route and destination of the new railway; although there were extensive fireclay deposits at Garnkirk, it was not an important terminal of the new railway: most of the mineral traffic would originate on the M&KR system.
 The company was to have authorised capital of £28,497 17s 4d.
-The new company got its Act of Parliament on 26 May 1826, and the Act empowered it to make the necessary connection to the Monkland and Kirkintilloch Railway.
+The new company got its act of Parliament on 26 May 1826, the Garnkirk and Glasgow Railway Act 1826 (7 Geo.
+4. c. ciii); the act empowered it to make the necessary connection to the Monkland and Kirkintilloch Railway.